alexajuno/notes/doc/projects/jamc/requirements-specification/function1.md

   - Onboarding flow including:
     - Welcome page: greet the user and explain what to do next
     - Confirm the user's role (if they registered via OAuth)
-    - Collect additional information:
+    - Collect additional information
-      -
   - Create a class and receive a unique class code.
-    - How do we generate a unique class code?
+    - How should we generate a unique class code?
   - Set up their profile, including a profile picture, bio, and teaching subjects.
     - How do we handle the profile picture?
 New URL, new image bytes is the best option for the following questions.
       - Whether to save the uploaded images (previous profile picture)